AndyHarman-dev/ObjectManagerProject/README.md

 3. Compile modules
 4. Launch editor

+### Controls
+- Click on object once to select it, or choose it in the outliner.
+- Clikc and hold object to move it around.

 ## Architecture Overview
 The code is organized into four modules, each encapsulating distinct behaviors that can function independently rather than being embedded within a single module.